brittb123/ComplexGameSystems/README.md

 # How to use this project?

-Download the latest release for the build files.
+Download the latest release for the source code of the project.
+This source code will be used to open the project containing the behavior tree.